utd-prisma-cloud1/bank-of-anthos/github-workflow-doc.md

 ## Conclusion

-Overall, this Github Action provides an easy and automated way to scan Kubernetes manifests for vulnerabilities using Prisma Cloud.
+This Github Action provides an easy and automated way to scan Kubernetes manifests for vulnerabilities using Prisma Cloud.
 - Prisma Cloud provides an effective way to scan IaC for vulnerabilities and misconfigurations.
 - The GitHub Actions workflow we've demonstrated automates this process, allowing developers to identify and fix issues early in the software development lifecycle.
 - By integrating Prisma Cloud scans into your CI/CD pipeline, you can ensure that your IaC is secure and compliant before its deployed.